Bilal Philips: Suicide bombing

 When you look at the mind of the suicide bomber, it's a different intention altogether ...
 The [enemy] is either too heavily armed, or they don't have the type of equipment that can deal with it, so the only other option they have is to try to get some people amongst them and then explode the charges that they have to try to destroy the equipment and to save the lives of their comrades.
 So this is not really considered to be suicide in the true sense.
 This is a military action and human lives are sacrificed in that military action.
 This is really the bottom line for it and that's how we should look at it.

 Philips' ideas on suicide bombing made news after the website of Luton Islamic Centre, where a suicide bomber had worshipped, was found to carry a link to a lecture by Philips in which he made "comments used to justify suicide attacks, and material expounding antisemitism and homophobia".
-The chairman of the Luton Islamic Centre has said Philips' comments that were posted on its website contained errors and that it should not have been categorized as "suicide bombings" because he was referring to military operations as opposed to harming innocent people.
+The chairman of the Luton Islamic Centre has said Philips had made some errors in his comments posted on its website and that it should not have been categorized as "suicide bombings" because he was referring to military operations as opposed to harming innocent people.
+After this controversy, Philips stated in an interview that he believes suicide bombings actually do not comply with Islamic law.

-In an interview in Austrolabe, republished in Muslim Matters, Philips calls himself a "moderate" and the claim that he is an extremist "baseless".
-He has also stated that he is opposed to Al-Qaeda and any type of terrorism in the name of Islam.
+Philips has also stated that he is opposed to Al-Qaeda and any type of terrorism in the name of Islam.

 Controversies

 Philips came under criticism in Britain for his statements on suicide bombers.
-Some civil rights advocates have defended Philips and criticized his deportation, claiming he is being religiously persecuted.
+Some civil rights advocates have defended Philips for his actions, claiming that he is being religiously persecuted.
 Philips has responded to such criticism by stating he is a moderate who does not endorse terrorism or the use of suicide bombings in Islam.

+According to the Counter Extremism Project, one of the men convicted of the World Trade Center bombings, (Clement Rodney Hampton-El, a.k.a.
+Abdullah Rashid), Philips gave Hampton-El the name of American military fighters who were about to leave the U.S. military and who might be willing to aiding jihadists in Bosnia.
+Philips had also agreed to provide Hampton-El with funding to recruit non-American Muslims for fighting in Bosnia.
+However, some of the recruits decided that rather than go to Bosnia, they would to attack targets in the United States, and this led to the unsuccessful plot to bomb the Holland and Lincoln tunnels.